-Taking the above into consideration, I need to decide whether NatWest acted fairly and reasonably in its dealings with Mrs N, or whether it should have done more than it did.
+Taking the above into consideration, I need to decide whether Monzo acted fairly and reasonably in its dealings with Mrs N, or whether it should have done more than it did.

-In this case, I agree with our Investigator that the fourth payment Mrs N made to the scam from her NatWest account should have caused NatWest some concern.
-This payment was for almost £5,000, was identifiably going to a payee associated with cryptocurrency, and was part of a pattern of escalating payments to that payee.
-Given what NatWest would have known about the risk of such payments, I think it would have been appropriate for it to step in at this stage to ask Mrs N some questions to establish the circumstances surrounding this payment.
+In this case, I agree with our Investigator that the second payment Mrs N made to the scam from her Monzo account should have caused Monzo some concern.
+This payment was for a large amount, £9,000, and was identifiably going to a payee associated with cryptocurrency.
+Given what Monzo would have known about the risk of such payments, I think it would have been appropriate for it to step in at this stage to ask Mrs N some questions to establish the circumstances surrounding this payment.